 Is there a free way to remove Gemini watermark?

-Yes.
-Gemini Watermark Remover is the fastest free path for the standard visible Gemini watermark.
+Yes. geminiwatermarkremover.io is the fastest local path for the standard visible Gemini image watermark.
+Pilio's Gemini Watermark Remover is the hosted path for videos, complex images, and fallback cleanup.

 Does the image stay on my device?